Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

-Off: This is the default setting and this means speed limit warning do not display or chime when speed limit is crossed.
+Off: This is the default setting and this means speed limit warnings do not display or chime when the speed limit is crossed.

 Display: If you set the speed limit warning setting to Display and exceed the speed limit, the speed limit sign on the touch screen goes bigger in size.